Aspie96/blog/content/posts/free-speech.md

 ### In the United States

 The [First Amendment to the United States Constitution](https://constitution.congress.gov/constitution/amendment-1/) protects freedom of religion, freedom of speech, freedom of the press and freedom of assembly from government suppression.
-This protection is, however, not absolute.
+This protection is, however, not absolute and restrictions go beyond the aforementioned ones.

 Hate speech is legal in the country, as it is [protected](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) under the First Amendment.
 Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity), resulting in [censorship](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1462&num=0&edition=prelim) of obscene hard-core pornography.